 This no annual fee card is currently offering a 0% introductory APR on purchases and balance transfers for 15 months.
 When you spend $1,000 on purchases within three months, you’ll also get $150 cash back as a statement credit.
 Unfortunately, most of your purchases for home improvement would likely fall into the “other purchases” category for this card, which only earns 1% cash back.

 Capital One® Quicksilver® Cash Rewards Credit Card

-This card also offers a 15-month 0% introductory APR for those with excellent credit.
+This card also offers a 0% introductory APR for 15 months for those with excellent credit.
 It offers a solid 1.5% cash back on every purchase, plus a $150 cash back bonus when you spend $500 within the first three months of opening your account.

 Any of these cards could be a good option to help you finance your home improvement project and earn some valuable rewards while doing so.
 Be sure to choose a card you’re likely to qualify for that will give you the most bang for your buck, then use it for your project and rack up some rewards.